betoolhamad/Install-and-run-robot-arm-in-ros/README.md

 rosdep update
 ```

-# Install and run robot arm pakage in ros
+# Install and run robot arm package in ros

 first Installing the package arduino_robot_arm by add rduino_robot_arm in src file :
 ```